Rubiaceae: Associations with other organisms

 The genera Anthorrhiza, Hydnophytum, Myrmecodia, Myrmephytum, and Squamellaria are succulent epiphytes that have evolved a mutualistic relationship with ants.
 Their hypocotyl grows out into an ant-inhabited tuber.
 Some shrubs or trees have ant holes in their stems (e.g. Globulostylis).
 Some Rubiaceae species have domatia that are inhabited by mites (viz. acarodomatia; e.g. Plectroniella armata).

 An intimate association between bacteria and plants is found in three rubiaceous genera (viz.
 Pavetta, Psychotria, and Sericanthe).
 The presence of endophytic bacteria is visible by eye because of the formation of dark spots or nodules in the leaf blades.
 The endophytes have been identified as Burkholderia bacteria.
-A second type of bacterial leaf symbiosis is found in the genera Fadogia, Fadogiella, Globulostylis, Rytigynia, Vangueria (all belonging to the tribe Vanguerieae), where Burkholderia bacteria are found freely distributed among the mesophyll cells and no leaf nodules are formed.
+A second type of bacterial leaf symbiosis is found in the genera Fadogia, Fadogiella, Globulostylis, Rytigynia, and Vangueria (all belonging to the tribe Vanguerieae), and in some species of Empogona and Tricalysia (both belonging to the tribe Coffeeae), where Burkholderia bacteria are found freely distributed among the mesophyll cells and no leaf nodules are formed.
 The hypothesis regarding the function of the symbiosis is that the endophytes provide chemical protection against herbivory by producing certain toxic secondary metabolites.